mrinal-sourav/Projects/you_tube_crawler/Readme.txt

 	Doesn't work with live videos.
 (It will crawl but the numbers wouldn't make sense)

  - TIP:
-	Once you have the csv file from a crawl, look for videos with moderately big numbers that appear towards the top.
+	Once you have the csv file from a crawl, look for videos with relatively large views that appear towards the top.